 The Appropriate Adult Service in Ayrshire

-We have delivered the Appropriate Adult Service across Ayrshire for over three and a half years and responded to over 1500 requests.
+We have delivered the Appropriate Adult Service across Ayrshire for over four and a half years and responded to over 2400 requests.
 Our average response time is under 40 minutes.

 Our team are embedded within the justice system in Ayrshire, helping those who come into contact with the police as witnesses, suspects or accused persons and to all witnesses and accused persons requiring support at the two Sheriff Courts.